hartwigmedical/hmftools/serve/README.md

  Assuming we found a suitable transcript, we then derive N hotspots for each protein annotation as follows:
   - In case the mutation is caused by SNV or MNV we generate every possible trinucleotide mutation combination that codes for the new amino acid.
-    - Exception is in case the codon that includes the SNV or MNV spans multiple exons.
-For simplicity we only generate a hotspot for the actual SNV/MNV.
   - In case the mutation is caused by a duplication (DUP) or an inframe deletion (DEL) we generate 1 hotspot where we assume the exact reference sequence has been duplicated or deleted.
   - In case the mutation is caused by an inframe insertion (INS) we have 2 flavors based on the length of the insertion:
     1. In case 1 amino acid is inserted , we generate hotspots for every trinucleotide coding for that amino acid.
-    1. In case multiple amino acids are inserted , we generate just one of the potentially many hotspots.
+    1. In case multiple amino acids are inserted , we generate one of the potentially many hotspots.
   - In case of a complex deletion/insertion (DELINS) we extrapolate from the rules for hotspot generation for deletions and insertions.
   Hence, we assume the reference sequence has been deleted, and one new nucleotide sequence is inserted unless the insertion is 1 amino acid in which case we generate hotspots for all trinucleotides coding for the inserted amino acid.
 We then reduce the complexity of the resulting variant by removing